Who we are

 Allegiance to God

 The doctrine of the diocese—the content of our faith—is unapologetically biblical and orthodox.
-Full, detailed statements of our doctrinal positions are available on our website, www.adhope.org, and in the Constitution and Canons of the diocese.
+Full, detailed statements of our doctrinal positions are available here under "Foundational Documents" and in the Constitution and Canons of the diocese.
 Proper doctrine guides us to reach the true goal of Christian faith: a living relationship with God, who is revealed as Father, Son and Holy Spirit.
 Our allegiance to the faith is, therefore, allegiance to and worship of the Triune God.
 We seek to love the Lord our God with all our heart, all our soul, all our mind, and all our strength (Matt.
 22:34-40).
 In response to God’s grace and love poured out through Christ Jesus, we follow Him in faith, trust, obedience, and love (John 8:31-32).
 We earnestly and actively depend on the Holy Spirit in order to live, grow, and serve as true Christians every moment of every day of our lives (Rom.
 8:1-17).

 Grace, Gratitude, and Generosity